The ND Rating

 Sea tours and shore tours for Sailors that have completed four sea tours will be 36 months at sea followed by 36 ashore until retirement.

 Effective November 21, 2014, to qualify for the Navy Diver rating, one must pass the Physical Screening Test and C-SORT.

 Personnel who volunteer for Navy Diver must be in excellent physical condition.
 Comfort in the water beyond good swimming ability and no aversion to confinement in close spaces is a must.
 The ability to perform detailed mechanical tasks under stress and/or adverse conditions is important.
 Helpful attributes are a good memory, resourcefulness, and administrative capabilities.

 Navy Diver candidates must be U.S. citizens eligible for security clearance, and must be 30 years of age or less at time of accession.
 Adversely adjudicated drug abuse offenses will not receive waiver consideration with the potential exception of a single misdemeanor charge involving marijuana (only on a case-by-case basis).
 Uncorrected vision can be no worse than 20/200 in each eye.
 Both eyes must correct to 20/25.
 Lack of adequate color vision is disqualifying.
 No color deficiency waivers are authorized.

 The motto of the Navy Diver community is "We dive the world over".
 Because divers may be assigned in any part of the world, their environment will vary as widely as water conditions; cold, muddy water where underwater tasks can be completed by feel only, or warm, tropical waters clear enough to perform underwater photography.
-Diver ASVAB Test score requirements.
+Diver ASVAB Test score requirement.

-The American Council on Education recommends that semester hour credits be awarded in the vocational certificate and lower-division bachelor's/associate's degree categories for courses taken in this rating on oceanography, general, and business studies.
+The American Council on Education recommends that semester hour credits be awarded in the vocational certificate and lower-division bachelor's/associates degree categories for courses taken in this rating on oceanography, general, and business studies.